170 Pounds of Fighting Fury

 His striking style and natural reach give him a physical advantage that's backed by a technical stand-up game that has helped him fight his way to an undefeated professional MMA record.

-Garry has seen success using not only striking, but wrestling takedowns and has 1 win by submission against Mateusz Figlak when they fought at Cage Warriors 110.
-Garry's public persona are not without controversy, but Garry won his latest fight against fellow Welterweight, Geoff Neal at UFC 298.
+Garry has used not only striking, but wrestling takedowns to earn victories and has 1 win by submission against Mateusz Figlak when they fought at Cage Warriors 110.
+Garry's public persona are not without controversy, but Garry won his latest fight against fellow Top 15 Welterweight, Michael Page at UFC 303.

 #9 Welterweight - Stephen Thompson

 Stephen "Wonderboy" Thompson was born and raised in Simpsonville, South Carolina.
-Thompson's journey into combat sports began with Kempo karate and kickboxing, where he became an unbeaten kickboxing champion before transitioning into MMA.
+Thompson's journey into combat sports began with Kenpo karate and kickboxing, where he became an unbeaten kickboxing champion before transitioning into MMA.

 Thompson's unique striking style combines impressive speed, deception, and angular movement.
-His background in karate is unmistakable in his fighting approach, offering a different tempo and rhythm that puzzles many opponents.
+His background in karate is unmistakable in his fighting approach, offering a different tempo and rhythm that throws many opponents for a loop.

-Since joining the UFC in 2012, Thompson has proven himself as a recurrent powerhouse and fan favorite.
-His sportsmanship and humble demeanor outside the cage, combined with his dynamic fighting style, makes him not just a fan favorite, but also an invaluable asset to the UFC.
+Since joining the UFC in 2012, Thompson has proven himself as a serious fan favorite.
+His sportsmanship and humble demeanor outside the Octagon, combined with his dynamic fighting style, help make him an invaluable asset to the UFC.

 #10 Welterweight - Geoff Neal

-Geoff "Handz of Steel" Neal fights out of Texas and possesses lethal striking power.
-Until 2019, Neal worked as a restaurant server while navigating his career in professional mixed martial arts.
+Geoff "Handz of Steel" Neal fights out of Texas and until 2019, Neal worked as a restaurant server while navigating his career in professional mixed martial arts.

-This is a testament to his determination and resilience.
+This is a testament to his determination to fight for a better future and the love of the game.
 Handz of Steel poses a significant knockout threat to his opponents, winning 9 of his professional fights by knockout.

 Neal's latest bout ended in a loss by split decision against Ian Garry at UFC 298 in February 2024.

-When the cage door closes, all the accolades, records, and hype dissolve, leaving nothing but the fighter's skill and will.
-While differences in style and flair set these fighters apart, they are connected by the singular purpose - to win the championship belt.
+When the Octagon door closes, all the accolades, records, and hype dissolve, leaving nothing but each fighter's skill and their will to fight each round with all they've got.
+While differences in style and personality set these fighters apart, they are connected by one singular purpose - to win the 170-pound Championship belt.